Dates for 2023: Tuesdays - Tuesdays for 9 weeks from 12 Sept

 SYDNEY OLYMPIC PARK SPRING SURVEYS

 Every year Cumberland Bird Observers Club partners with the Sydney Olympic Park Authority to carry out the Spring Bird Census.
 CBOC members survey over 45 sites around Sydney Olympic Park and Bicentennial Park.
 Surveys start in September, continue for eight weeks, and are conducted on Tuesday mornings.
 Even if you are unable to commit to the full 8 weeks, your help on some survey days will be useful and appreciated.
-An information and training session is held on the Tuesday morning before the first survey.
+An information and training session is held on the Tuesday morning the week before the first survey.

 For more information, refer to our Conservation actions.